Mixing & Mastering

 HOW TO PLACE YOUR ORDER

-4. When your order is completed you will receive your files via email.
-Any additional revisions or edits can be discussed with the engineer.
-Once all parties are happy with the end result your order will be marked off as complete.
+6. Final Delivery: When your order is completed, your files will be delivered via email.
+If any revisions or edits are needed, you can discuss them with the engineer.
+Once you’re satisfied with the final result, your order will be marked as complete.

-Under the Mix 1 Turnaround tab you can select when your initial mixes are returned to you completed.
+Under the Mix 1 Turnaround tab, you can choose the timeline for when your initial mixes will be returned to you.

 • 1 Working Day (returned next working day)